Thomas Sørensen: Aston Villa

 At Aston Villa, Sørensen developed his reputation as a good goalkeeper.
 Sørensen's ability as a shot stopper allowed him to retain his place as Villa's number one under both managers David O'Leary and Martin O'Neill, ahead of the likes of Stefan Postma and Stuart Taylor.
 In his first three seasons at Aston Villa, he only missed four games.
 In a November 2003 game against Newcastle, he once again saved an Alan Shearer penalty kick.
 He suffered a knee injury during the 2006–07 season, but still played 29 games that term.

 During the 2007–08 season he fell out of favour at Villa.
 Sørensen had suffered an injury during the pre-season, and Villa decided to loan in goalkeeper Scott Carson from Liverpool.
 Carson went on to become the starting goalkeeper, and Sørensen stated that he wanted to leave the club in December 2007.
 At the end of the 2007–08 season, Sørensen's contract at Villa expired and he left the club on a free transfer.
 He failed to make a single appearance for the club in his final season as by then he had slipped down to third place in the pecking order behind both Scott Carson and Stuart Taylor.

+The author Lee Child is a fan of Aston Villa; In his 17th book in the Jack Reacher series, A Wanted Man (2012), the naming of the fictional characters, FBI agents Julia Sorenson and Karen Delfuenso are hidden references to players Sorenson and Nathan Delfouneso.